Delta Course in Chiang Mai

 Welcome to the International House Delta in Chiang Mai, held at our beautiful, Thai style, training centre in the North of Thailand.
 Located 30 minutes from downtown Chiang Mai, the Chiang Mai teacher training centre boasts modern and well-resourced premises with a restaurant, accommodation, and pool on-site and surrounded by the beautiful nature of northern Thailand.
 The centre is incorporated within the IH Chiang Mai Language School itself.
 The welcoming atmosphere that the friendly and helpful reception, teacher and teacher training teams create adds to a congenial environment in which to take the course.

 IH Chiang Mai, The Training Centre

 International House Chiang Mai’s campus was built specifically to create a peaceful and relaxing environment in order for you to have a distraction free two months.
 The campus was completed in 2016 so the facilities are all new.
-With an on-site restaurant and coffee bar, everything is conveniently at hand for you to succeed.
+With an on-site restaurant, accommodation, swimming pool and coffee bar, everything is conveniently at hand for you to succeed.